 - Residence hall exterior doors are locked 24 hours a day/7 days a week.
 Residents have access to their own hall 24 hours a day using their key card.
 Residents have access to all halls Sunday through Thursday from 7 am-10 pm and Friday and Saturday from 7 am to midnight using their keycard

 - Fire equipment is located on each wing of every resident hall.

 - Through a state-of-the-art alert notification system called "Boxer Alerts," the University can quickly send information critical to the campus directly to residents, such as campus emergencies, closings due to weather, etc. Boxer Alerts - powered by e2Campus - will send notifications to all registered mobile phones, smart or satellite phones, email addresses, RSS feeds, Blackberries, wireless PDAs, and pagers,.
 Sign up for Boxer Alerts today.

 How much does housing cost?
 [Top]

-New meal plans and new dining concepts are being developed and more information will be available soon.
-If you are assigned a room that requires a meal plan, you will automatically be signed up for a standard meal plan and will have the option to change it during the first two weeks of school in the fall.
+If a new student is assigned a room that requires a meal plan, they will automatically be signed up for Meal Plan 4 (all access plan).
+Students will have the opportunity to change their meal plan during the first two weeks of the fall and/or spring semesters.

 I have a car, where can I park?
 [Top]

 Parking is available on campus for students.
-All members of the Pacific University Community must register their vehicle at the Pacific Information Center (PIC) if parking in any University lot.
-Go to the Campus Public Safety webpage for more information about campus parking and to download a parking permit application.
+All members of the Pacific University Community must register their vehicle at the Pacific Information Center (PIC) if parking in any Forest Grove Campus lot.
+Find the parking permit application process and details on the campus parking page.

 May I request to change my room or hall after school begins?[Top]